UI/UX DesignWebsite DevelopmentReno Platforms2025

 Booking UX must respect the decision weight

 Booking a heritage wedding venue is a high-stakes, emotional decision.
-The multi-step flow was designed to build confidence at each stage, not rush users through a checkout funnel.
+The multi-step flow was designed to build confidence at each stage rather than rush people through a checkout funnel.

 3